-At DEXMA we have the “Forecasting” application, a tool that allows you to obtain a forecast of the energy consumption and cost of your clients’ buildings one month in advance, as well as comparing it with your different budgets and baselines.
+At DEXMA we have the “Forecasting” application, a tool that allows you to obtain a forecast of the energy consumption and cost of your clients’ buildings one month in advance, as well as compare it with your different budgets and baselines.

-Its secret?
+The secret?
 Its artificial intelligence based on time series algorithms.
 So its accuracy in forecasting energy consumption will improve over time, particularly after 2 weeks, and even more so after 3 months.
 And you will only need at least 6 months of historical data.

-8. Bespoke Energy Report Creator for Each Customer
+8. Bespoke Energy Report Creator for each Customer

-Of course, this type of tool cannot be missing in your daily essentials.
+Of course, this type of tool cannot be missing from your daily essentials.
 This is a report creator that allows you to customise the information according to the client and the role of the person who is going to receive them (financial, maintenance manager, director, etc).

 Sometimes the energy management solution with which your utility company works only allows you to create standard reports, with very generic data, which may not be sufficient for your client.

-To solve this, the best option is to have an energy management tool that allows you to customise your client’s report with different graphs, colours, data periods, time slots… and all in a couple of clicks.
+To solve this, the best option is to have an energy management tool that allows you to customise your client’s report with different graphs, colours, data periods, and time slots… and all in a couple of clicks.
 If you want to personalise it even more, you can even include your client’s branding, giving a little extra value to the report that they will love.
 If you already work with or have tried the DEXMA Platform, you will know how useful this option is.

 9. Photovoltaic Energy Manager

 As you may know, one of the objectives of the European Climate Change Plan is to make buildings NZEB.
 In other words, to convert them into “nearly zero-energy buildings”.